Tro Sant Diboan in Leuhan

 Description of the walk

-(S/E) From the car park, go around the church and take the road opposite that leads down to the lagooning area.
+(S/E) From the car park, walk round the church and then take the road opposite that leads down towards the lagooning area.
 Look out for an old wash house on the left.
-The arrangement of the stones clearly shows how the women used to wash their laundry.
-Continue and, at the Roz Ar Goyou three-way junction, take the wide path on the right.
+The arrangement of the stones clearly shows how the women used to stand to wash the laundry.
+Continue and, at the Roz Ar Goyou three-way junction, take a wide path on the right.
 Follow it until you reach a small road at a pumping station.

 (1) Turn left and continue along the road, which climbs gradually.
-Pass Ty ar Galant, Saint-Nicolas (viewpoint).
-After Saint-Nicolas, on the left, you will see a small fountain with a gabled roof.
-Continue until you reach the end of a bend
+Pass Ty ar Galant and Saint-Nicolas (viewpoint).
+After Saint-Nicolas, look out for a small fountain with a gabled roof on the left.
+Continue until you come out of a bend

-(2) Turn right onto a small path (on the left, access road to a farm in Roz Ven).
+(2) Turn right onto a small path (on the left, access path to Roz Ven farm).

-Follow this path downhill to a small road.
+Follow this path down to a small road.
 Cross it.

-(3) Continue along the path, which sometimes becomes a little muddy.
-When you reach a small road, turn right and continue to the entrance to the courtyard of the Kerdréoret farm.
-(Leave the entrance to the yoga centre on your right).
+(3) Find the continuation of the path slightly to the left opposite a house with blue shutters (the path entrance is not very visible).
+Continue along the path, which becomes a little muddy in places.
+When you reach a small road, turn right and continue to the entrance to the courtyard of Kerdréoret farm.
+(Pass the entrance to the yoga centre on your right)

-(4) Turn right onto a very steep path that descends (some sections may be a little slippery).
-At the three-way junction, take the path on the right, cross the stream and continue to the left to climb up to the Sant-Diboan chapel in Gouélet (an ideal place to take a break).
+(4) Turn right onto a steep, narrow path that descends (some sections may be a little slippery).
+At the three-way junction, take the path on the right, cross the stream and continue left to climb up to the Sant-Diboan chapel in Gouélet (ideal for a break)

 (5) Then follow the small road.
-Pass Kerlinou and continue on the same road, ignoring the side roads, until you reach the sign for Pen-Harz (Penhars on the map) on the left.
+Pass Kerlinou, and continue along the same road, ignoring the side paths, until you reach the sign for Pen-Harz (Penhars on the map) on the left.

-(6) Take this road to the house (watch out for the dog on a leash as it is quite long) and descend to the right onto a very narrow path that leads to a wide stream, Stêr Roudou, which often overflows (you can avoid it in part by crossing the field on the right).
+(6) Take this road to the house (watch out for the dog on a lead as it is quite long) and head down to the right along a very steep, narrow path that leads to a wide stream, Stêr Roudou, which often overflows (you can partly avoid it by going through the field on the right)

-(7) Continue climbing to reach the D51, which you take to the right.
+(7) Continue uphill to join the D51, which you take to the right.
 Follow this road.

-(8) At the crossroads, leave the D151 leading to Leuhan on your right and take the D51 opposite, which climbs uphill.
-After about 300m, in a bend, turn right onto a path that runs alongside a field (view of the village of Leuhan).
+(8) At the crossroads, leave the D151 leading to Leuhan on your right and take the D51 opposite, which climbs.
+After about 300m, at a bend, turn right onto a path that runs alongside a field (view of the village of Leuhan).
 Continue along this path, which turns right and becomes more steep-sided.

-(9) When you reach a road, turn right and continue along a path leading to Guernévé (Guernevez on the map).
+(9) When you reach a stretch of road, turn right to continue along a path leading to Guernévé (Guernevez on the map).

 Waypoints